Exploring parts of the frog.

 Children really enjoyed this Five Layer “Frog” Puzzle (buy here), which can be assembled side-by-side to represent the life-cycle of the frog, or alternatively, layered in tiers on top of each other.
 This puzzle is developed in Germany, and the pictures are bright and colorful, helping a child to train the cognition of context and the ability to associate and combine.
 Each puzzle set is number-coded on the back.

-Depending on the species, female frog may lay hundreds or even thousands of eggs in ponds or lakes.
+Depending on the species, the female frog may lay hundreds or even thousands of eggs in ponds or lakes.
 The eggs are covered by an awfully tasting jelly-like substance, which protects the eggs from fish that might want to eat them.

 Tadpoles hatch from eggs about 21 days after the eggs have been laid.
-As the tadpole develops, it forms gills for breathing, and a fish-like finned tail that helps it swim.
+As the tadpole develops, it forms gills for breathing and a fish-like finned tail that helps it swim.

 After about nine weeks, the tadpole’s hind legs appear, the front legs develop, and the tail begins to shorten and eventually disappears.